-EEI ESG/Sustainability Pilot
+EEI ESG/Sustainability Performance

 UNS Energy is a subsidiary of Fortis, Inc., a leader in the North American regulated electric and gas utility industry.
 Fortis primarily provides transmission and distribution services, and few of its subsidiaries own generating resources.
 Fortis’ transmission, distribution, and other assets represent 91 percent of its total assets, with the remaining 9 percent associated with generation primarily owned by UNS Energy subsidiaries.
 As a result, UNS Energy produces approximately 93 percent of Fortis’ fossil-based generation and associated air emissions.

-TEP, for example, is diversifying its generating resources and reducing its reliance on coal by expanding cost‐effective renewable resources, particularly solar.
+TEP is diversifying its generating resources by expanding cost‐effective renewable resources, particularly solar.
 Its goal is to deliver at least 30 percent of its power to customers from renewable resources by 2030 – twice the level TEP must achieve by 2025 under Arizona's Renewable Energy Standard.

 TEP Resource Portfolio Diversification